MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/developer/devenv-dev-overview.md

 For information about AL language changes, see [Differences in the Development Environments](devenv-differences.md).

-## In-client designer
+## Designer
-The in-client designer works in the client itself allowing design of pages using a drag-and-drop interface.
-The in-client designer allows building extensions in the client itself by rearranging fields, adding fields, and previewing the page design.
-For more information, see [Using the In-Client Designer](devenv-inclient-designer.md).
+The Designer works in the client itself allowing design of pages using a drag-and-drop interface.
+The Designer allows building extensions in the client itself by rearranging fields, adding fields, and previewing the page design.
+For more information, see [Using Designer](devenv-inclient-designer.md).

 ## Compiling and deploying
 Extensions are compiled as .app package files.
 The .app package file can be deployed to the Dynamics 365 for Financials server.
 A .app package contains the various artifacts that deliver the new functionality to the [!INCLUDE[d365fin_long_md](includes/d365fin_long_md.md)] deployment as well as a manifest that specifies the name, publisher, version, and other attributes of the extension.